Clarifai/clarifai-python/README.md

 a simple visual search or also add predictions for any, all or none, as noted in the directions below.

+* Try the Clarifai demo at: https://clarifai.com/demo
+* Sign up for a free account at: https://clarifai.com/developer/account/signup/
+* Read the developer guide at: https://clarifai.com/developer/guide/

 Installation
 ---------------------